-The inhaler should be marked with the child's name and be taken on any visits off the premises.
+A medical form must be filled in when children start school or have a change to their medication.
 Where a child has a short-term illness such as an infection and requires antibiotics, parents may make arrangements to come into school to administer it, or alternatively request that the child goes home for lunch.
 On no account should medicine be sent to school with your child as school staff are not allowed to administer any medication or creams.

-If your child is ill whilst at school, or involved in an accident, we will attempt to contact you immediately.
-Please make sure that contact numbers are kept up to date.
+If your child is asthmatic and requires medication during the day, then an inhaler should be kept at school.
+Please make sure your child's teacher is aware of any inhalers used.
+The inhaler should be marked with the child's name and will be taken on any visits off the premises.
 The majority of our staff have completed an Emergency First Aid at Work course and a number of staff hold a specialist Paediatric First Aid Certificate.